Cup with saucer featuring Frederick the Great

 Description

-Cup and saucer featuring an image of Frederick the Great.
-Highly professional painting on porcelain.
-The height of the cup is 8.5 cm (12.3 cm with the handle).
-The diameter of the cup is 8 cm.
-The saucer is 15 cm.
+Height of the cup is 8.5 cm (12.3 cm with handle).
+Diameter of the cup is 8 cm.
+Saucer is 15 cm.
 In excellent condition.

-The magnificent cup and saucer feature a bright green glaze (there is also a bright pink variation).
-The cup has a whimsical and convenient curved handle.
-This cup and saucer are unique because they depict the portrait of the King of Prussia, Frederick II the Great, also known by the nickname “Old Fritz.”
-The portrait is enhanced with rich gold paste.
+The magnificent cup with saucer features a bright green glaze (there's also a bright pink option).
+The cup has a whimsical and comfortable curved handle.
+The cup and saucer are unique in that they feature a portrait of King Frederick II of Prussia, also known by the nickname "Old Fritz."
+The portrait is complemented by rich gold paste.
 A worthy addition to your collection!

 Frederick II the Great (German: Friedrich II der Große).
 Born on January 24, 1712, in Berlin - died on August 17, 1786, in Sanssouci, Potsdam.
 King of Prussia (1740-1786).
 Nickname - "Old Fritz."

-One of his notable reforms was the abolition of censorship.
-He made it clear to his ministers that "Berlin newspaper writers should be granted unlimited freedom to write without prior censorship about all capital news."
-Frederick demanded that "interesting newspapers should not face obstacles."
-Deceased censors were typically not replaced, leaving those positions vacant during his reign.
-For the first time, legislative justification for freedom of the press became possible on German soil under his rule.
-Frederick also distinguished himself as a patron of the sciences and the arts.
-He founded the Royal Opera in 1742, for which architect Knobelsdorff constructed the building.
+One of his significant innovations was the abolition of censorship.
+He made it clear to his ministers that "Berlin newspaper writers should be given unlimited freedom to write about all capital news without prior censorship."
+Frederick insisted that "interesting newspapers should not be obstructed."
+Deceased censors were usually not replaced - these positions remained vacant during his rule.
+For the first time, the legislative basis for freedom of the press could be established on German soil.
+Frederick proved to be a patron of the sciences and arts.
+He established the Royal Opera in 1742, for which architect Knobelsdorff built the building.

-After the Gotskowski factory was taken over by Frederick II, it became known as the Royal Porcelain Factory, and its emblem from the outset was the royal scepter.
-The portraits in medallions that adorned Berlin Empire-style tableware and cups were largely the work of sculptor Leonard Posch.
-In reaction to cold classicism, the Biedermeier style emerged, reflecting the middle-class love for comfort and coziness.
-Products from the Berlin factory in this style had wide distribution.
-They were mass-produced items but possessed a specific charm representative of that era.
+After the factory of Götzkowsky was transferred to Frederick II, it was named the Royal Porcelain Manufactory, and its hallmark from the very beginning was the royal scepter.
+The portraits in medallions that adorned Berlin Empire-style tableware and cups were mostly works of sculptor Leonard Posch.
+The reaction against cold classicism was the Biedermeier style, which catered to the bourgeois love of comfort and coziness.
+Products from the Berlin factory in this style had a wide market.
+They were mass-produced items but carried a specific charm of that era.

 Lot No. 5448